 A smoothly polished gemstone when bought shines brightly with beautiful colour and a brilliant sparkle, enchanting us with the desire to wear it often and sometimes to places not meant for the delicate nature of some pieces.

 We forget that stones, and yes even diamonds, scratch, metals tarnish and perfumes corrode, soon a piece that once shone brightly becomes dull, damaged and in need of not only the love it is worn with but of the gentle care and attention it should be worn with.

 1. When to take it off...

-There is a mysterious comfort in wearing a favorite piece of jewellery often without taking it off, unknowingly shortening the life span of the piece.
+There is a mysterious comfort in wearing a favourite piece of jewellery often without taking it off, unknowingly shortening the life span of the piece.
 Choosing the right occasion is important to prolonging the life of a beloved item.